-Fellowship candidates are selected from a pool of applicants who have successfully completed accredited US training programs in pediatrics and either pediatric nephrology, pediatric critical care medicine or pediatric cardiology.
+Fellowship candidates are selected from a pool of applicants who have successfully completed accredited US training programs in pediatrics and either pediatric nephrology, neonatology, pediatric critical care medicine or pediatric cardiology.
 Candidates applying from outside Cincinnati Children’s must provide a letter of recommendation from their pediatric fellowship program director.

 Each fellow is expected to undertake at least one clinical or translational research project in the area of acute renal disease.
 The Cincinnati Children’s Division of Nephrology and Hypertension has an active acute kidney injury research program, providing multiple opportunities for mentorship and guidance in the fellow’s area of interest.